Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Statistical Methods

 \subsection{Motivations for latent Markov models for longitudinal toxicity data}

 LM models are statistical methods employed for the analysis of longitudinal (categorical) data specifically designed to study the evolution of an individual characteristic of interest, when it is not directly observable (\citealp{wiggins1973,bartolucci2013book}).
-The idea behind a LM approach for longitudinal toxicity data in the case of the current application is to assume the existence of a latent process representing the "true" LOTox status, which affects the distribution of the response variables, in our case the observed toxicities.
-Similarly to previous studies (\citealp{bartolucci2014}), there are two principal motivations to adopt LM models for quantifying the toxic risk in cancer studies: (i) account for \textit{measurement errors} in the observed toxicity variables, and (ii) identify different \textit{LOTox sub-populations} (i.e., the latent states) in the global population (i.e., the patients' cohort) and their changes over time.
-For the problem under analysis, it is reasonable to assume that the latent variables follow a first-order Markov chain, so that the "true" level of overall toxicity at a given time is influenced only by the its previous level.
-Moreover, the response toxicity variables are conditionally independent, as each observed response is assumed to depend only on the corresponding "true" LOTox level.
+A LM approach for longitudinal toxicity data assumes the existence of a latent process representing the “true" LOTox status, which affects the distribution of the response variables, in our case the observed toxicities.
+Two main motivations justify the use of LM models to quantify the toxic risk in cancer studies: (i) account for \textit{measurement errors} in the observed toxicity variables, and (ii) identify different \textit{LOTox sub-populations} (i.e., the latent states) in the global population (i.e., the patients' cohort) and their changes over time.

+Since therapy protocol is adapted at each cycle depending on patient's reaction to treatment, it is reasonable to assume that the latent variables follow a first-order Markov chain, so that the “true" level of overall toxicity at a given cycle is influenced only by the previous level.
+Non-hematological toxicities do not depend directly on each other as they relate to different systems and functions of the human body (i.e., nausea/vomiting is part of the stomach-gastrointestinal system, infections of the immune system, oral mucositis of the mouth-gastrointestinal system, cardiotoxicity of the cardiovascular system, ototoxicity of the auditory-sensory system and neurotoxicity of the nervous system).
+Therefore, the response toxicity variables can be assumed conditionally independent, as each observed response is expected to depend only on the corresponding “true" LOTox level.

 In this context, a LM model may be seen as an extension of the latent class model (\citealp{collinslanza2010}), where patients are allowed to move between latent states during the observation period.
 LM models for longitudinal toxicity data are characterized by several parameters: the initial probability of each LOTox state, the transition probabilities among different states over chemotherapy cycles, and the conditional response probabilities given the latent variable.
-Individual covariates (if available) can be included in the latent model and may affect the initial and transition probabilities of the Markov chain (\citealp{bartolucci2009}), as explained in Section \ref{s:methods:model}.
+Individual covariates (if available) can be included in the latent model and may affect the initial and transition probabilities of the Markov chain (\citealp{bartolucci2009,bartolucci2013book}), as explained in Section \ref{s:methods:model}.

 A LM approach is appropriate to both identify the actual overall toxicity burden and investigate its evolution during treatment for each patient.
 On one hand, patients that at a specific time result in the same sub-population are characterized by a common distribution for the observed toxic categories, and by a similar overall toxicity burden.
 On the other hand, individual dynamic changes among latent states allow to evaluate the LOTox evolution during treatment for each subject.